anderssandstrom/ecmc_target_muts_logger/muts/data/2023_02_08_wobbling/readme.md

                   z2 ^
 --------------------------- Moderator low

 Wheel has not been moved or rotated since teh measueremnts of alignment team.
 So zero position is in the fiducial points..
-The optical sensors should be positioned to measuer in the fiducial points before start to use as zero position.
+The optical sensors should be positioned to measure in the fiducial points before start to use as zero position.

 Extra sensors:
 1. ILD230-50 (vertical from above)
 2. ILD230-100 (vertical from below)
 3. Micro Epsilon fork sensor,46mm (horizontal)

+## ioc
+ecmc_target_muts_logger:

+start_ioc_wobbling_20230208.script

+then also data from TARGET_DU ioc

 ## Logging should include: